Food Production

 Crop and Livestock Production

-The types of food grown locally dictate what can be eaten locally.
-As shown in the dashboards above, most agricultural sales and land in Central Texas are focused on animal production, with relatively few dollars and acres going towards fruits and vegetables, which are referred to as specialty crops.
+As shown in the dashboards above, most agricultural sales and land in Central Texas are focused on animal production, with relatively few dollars and acres devoted to fruits and vegetables, which are referred to as specialty crops.
 The dashboards below provide more detail on the products produced.

-Highlights: A wide variety of crops are produced in Central Texas, but most farms and acreage are devoted to producing agricultural products that are not for human consumption but rather for feed, fiber, and fuel.
+Highlights: A wide variety of crops are produced in Central Texas, but most farms and acreage produce agricultural products that are not for human consumption but rather for feed, fiber, and fuel.
 Corn and sorghum, along with many other grains and soybeans, are primarily used for livestock feed and/or producing fuel ethanol or industrial products.

 Overall, fruit and vegetable operations and acreage are trending up.
 Still, only 0.73% of acreage is devoted to growing them.